MichaelT-178/prism/README.md

 npm run dev
 ```

-7. **Note:** that you have to do steps 4-6 every time you make and commit changes to this repository in order for your projects prismjs library to be up to date.
+7. **Note:** that you have to do steps 4-6 every time you make and commit changes to this repository.
+This is because your projects node_modules prismjs will need to be updated.